As we wind down the last few days of Chanukah, two thoughts float around in my mind. A bit disjointed, but please join me for the ride.

 First.
 Something I wrote a decade ago about Chanukah and how its meaning is lost among many Americans….
 Bottom line is that the “story of Chanukah, the Maccabean uprising, represents the fight to preserve Judaism, so that the people could safely and openly believe, pray, be observant, be different.”
 I continued, “Modern day Chanukah, however, looks like an attempt to fit in with the rest.
 It is an attempt to suppress the differences.”

 This came back to me when I saw one Facebook group where “the December dilemma” came up.
-Moms wanted to know how if other moms felt pressure to make their celebration anything like Christmas.
+Moms wanted to know if other moms felt pressure to make their celebration anything like Christmas.
 I was happily surprised to see how many moms said “No!”

 I also came across Mayim Bialik’s nice video on what Chanukah is and what it isn’t.
 On the whole, I like her as the spokesperson she’s turned out to be for Jews.
 And how she makes it a point to live her religious life without compromise.
 No suppressing differences.

 At the same time, I read Kveller’s op-ed on why you can’t celebrate both holidays, and had to voice my opinion on the comment thread on Facebook.
 “I agree 100% with the writer.
 Christmas celebrates the birth of Jesus, whom Christians consider the son of G-D. Chanukah commemorates the Jews battle to preserve the right to be Jewish, a religion which recognizes one G-D. The two are incompatible.
 Parents who want to “keep” both, IMHO, shouldn’t.
-But if they do, they need to couch it in language around wanting to respect each parent’s upbringing, not around anything to do with religious belief.”
+But if they must do, they need to couch it in language around wanting to respect each parent’s upbringing, not around anything to do with religious belief.”
 To be honest, this is part of a larger conversation, about how to raise children in an interfaith family.
 Because if all they are exposed to of Judaism is Chanukah, then truly, the bigger decisions have yet to take place.

 At any rate, while the first train of thought about Chanukah has to do with understanding and defining its significance, the second is a completely different thread.
-There’s a holiday song in Hebrew, Banu Hosech Legaresh (We came to drive out the dark), and it has to do with the lights of Chanukah.
+There’s a holiday song in Hebrew, Banu Hoshech Legaresh (We came to drive out the dark), and it has to do with the lights of Chanukah.
 Typically, a children’s song, this rendition isn’t, though it’s very pretty.
 Anyway, what strikes me about this song are the lines, “Each of us is one small light.
 All together, we shine bright.”

 Like I said, two disparate thoughts coming out of one holiday.
 But perhaps they can be tied together.